iturdikulov/notes/Learning.md

 ## Art

-[[Art]] is a great way to express my thoughts in easy to understand form.
+[[art|Art]] is a great way to express my thoughts in easy to understand form.
 Art for me is also deeply integrated into computer graphics, because it provides many opportunities to create something beautiful.
 Here is my [[How_I_learn_art|learning path]].